 Wheeler also served as President & CEO of the Florida Ports Council (FPC), a nonprofit corporation that serves as the professional association for Florida’s 15 public deep-water seaports and their management.
 The FPC provides leadership, advocacy, and information on seaport-related issues before the Legislative and Executive Branches of State and Federal Government.
 During his more than 10 years leading the Council, he facilitated increases in infrastructure funding for seaports, led multiple international trade missions to expand Florida’s presence globally, and grew the global brand and advocacy efforts of Florida’s seaports.

-Previously he was also with Associated Builders and Contractors (ABC) as the Southeast Political Manager covering local Chapters across seven southeastern states where he worked on all areas of political affairs, primarily at the federal level, including candidate outreach, lobbying, fundraising, and grassroots advocacy.
+Previously, he also served as the Southeast Political Manager for Associated Builders and Contractors (ABC), covering local Chapters across seven southeastern states.
+There, he worked across all areas of political affairs, primarily at the federal level, including candidate outreach, lobbying, fundraising, and grassroots advocacy.